GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_understanding_print_layout.md

 ### Generating an Atlas

 An atlas will generate a new page with the same map layout for each feature in a layer.
-For most purposes, it useful to first create a map layout with the elements such as legend, sources and overview map and then insert the map item that will be controlled by the Atlas.
+For most purposes, it is useful to first create a map layout with the elements such as legend, sources and overview map and then insert the map item that will be controlled by the Atlas.
 To generate an atlas:

 1. Click on the ![](../../fig/30.30.2_print_layout_atlas_settings.png) `Atlas Settings`-button in the Atlas Toolbar.
 2. In the new window, activate the `Generate an Atlas` option.
 3. Select the `Coverage Layer`.
 This will determine the features or polygons that will be displayed on a page.
 In our example, we will use the subnational administrative regions in Nigeria (`ADM1`).
 4. Select the `Page Name`.
 This should be the name of the subnational region or location that is displayed on that page.
-To display the name of the region, we will choose the column `ADM1_REF`, which holds the names of the regions in english.
+To display the name of the region, we will choose the column `ADM1_REF`, which holds the names of the regions in English.
 5. Now let's add a map to the empty print layout.
 6. Click on the map and navigate to the __Layer Properties__ window on the right.
 7. Scroll down until you see the option `Controlled by Atlas` and activate it.